Why are restaurants so loud? Noisy restaurants turn a meet and talk with friends into a headache shouting match across the table!

 The study found that restaurant and traffic noise at all levels reduced people’s enjoyment of food.
 However, here’s the real kicker that restaurant and cafe owners need to know, the food tasted worse the louder those noises became!

 Research shows that prolonged or repeated exposure to sounds at or above 85 decibels (dBA) can cause noise-induced hearing loss.
-When you leave a noisy environment and you can’t hearing clearly or having ringing in your ears, these are signed of too much noise exposure.
+When you leave a noisy environment and you can’t hear clearly or have ringing in your ears, these are signs of too much noise exposure.

 Background music is another issue.
 It’s called background music because it is in the background, not loud enough to make you think you are in a nightclub.
 If the music is too loud, diners can’t enjoy the company of others.
 Another side effect is that sore voice because you have had to yell all night.